 Obtain a Copy of a Report About Yourself

 - Obtain a report in person by coming to the Police Department at 350 Highway 74 South, Peachtree City, GA 30269.
-There is no charge for this service.

 - Email Police Public Information.
 Include a copy of your photo ID.
 The report will be returned by email.

 - Fax a request, along with a copy of your photo ID to 770-631-2512.